 Step 2 - Your draft loads automatically

 If you previously saved a draft on mobile, it appears in the editor as soon as you open it.
-There's no separate menu to access it.
+No prompt to click, no menu to find.

 What about the mobile browser?